orbs-network/orbs-spec/behaviors/services/transaction-pool.md

     * If indeed local, update the registered public api service by calling its `HandleTransactionError`.
       * Provide block height and timestamp according to the last committed block.

+#### Check minimal number of valid transactions
+* Check that there are valid transactions
+  * If there are no valid transactions, repeat the `GetTransactionsForOrdering` flow until reaching the threshold or reaching the ([configurable](../config/shared.md) minimal time between blocks.

 &nbsp;
 ## `ValidateTransactionsForOrdering` (method)